ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/act1_sc2.md

 CLASS: scenario

-# Scene 2 - A Strange Death
+TITLE: Scene 2 - A Strange Death

 Questions about the events surrounding Harry Endring's death, link with a probable supernatural act and the npc!legb track to get information.